 A French Bulldog puppy isn’t tiny for long.
 It is incredible to watch it increase in size almost on a daily basis.
 Of course, the day will come when your Frenchie reaches its adult size and it’s natural to wonder when that will be.

-A French Bulldog generally stops growing at approximately 2 years of age.
-It will reach its maximum height and length between the ages of 9 and 15 months; any increase in size after this can be attributed to the addition of muscle.
+A French Bulldog usually stops growing at 2 years of age.
+However, it will reach its maximum height and length between the ages of 9 and 15 months.
+Any increase in size from this point can be attributed to the development of muscle.

 French Bulldog Age vs Weight Table

-So, let’s look at some lovely numbers – sometimes it’s just easier to see this kind of stuff if presented with a table or a graph, so here’s both!
+So, let’s look at some numbers.
+Sometimes it’s just easier to see absorb this kind of stuff from a table or a graph – so here are both!

 |1||1.2 – 2.2|